 TIC 3.0 core guidance documents are intended to be used collectively in order to achieve the goals of the program.
 The documents are additive; each builds on the other like chapters in a book.
 The final core guidance is available below.

-The TIC 3.0 core guidance includes:
+The TIC 3.0 core guidance are sequential in nature and include:

 - Program Guidebook (Volume 1) – Outlines the modernized TIC program and includes its historical context